Criminal Justice (CRIJ)

 CRIJ 5393.
 Legl Aspects Criminal Just Sys.
 3 Hours.

-(SH Prior Course ID: CJ 593); Aspects of law which are relevant to and essential for a better understanding of the criminal justice system and its related processes.
+(SH Prior Course ID: CJ 593); Students study the aspects of law which are relevant to and essential for a better understanding of the criminal justice system and its related processes.

 CRIJ 6093.
 Independent Studies in CJ.
 1-3 Hours.